“What We Think About When We Try Not To Think About Global Warming ― towards a new psychology of climate action”

 Local councils are expected to play an increasing role in both climate change mitigation and adaptation.
-To bring greater understanding to this, Climate Tasmania and the Local Government Association (LGAT) are hosting an important forum on May 11.
+To bring greater understanding to this, Climate Tasmania and the Local Government Association (LGAT) hosted an important forum on May 11.

 In recent years Tasmanian councils have had to shoulder fallout from a range of severe weather related events such as catastrophic wildfires, coastal erosion and harm to roads and other infrastructure as a result of severe flooding.
 In parallel, local government also has a critical role to play in carbon pollution mitigation, such as landfill and fleet management.